cbasix/cyOS/README.md

 Server and Client implemented, should work with other standard compliant software.
 IPv4 and UDP only.

 ## Server
-Can be started with `dhcps start`.
-Assigns 192.168.100.x/24 addresses and the fixed DNS-Server 192.168.100.1 `dhcps stop` shuts down the dhcpserver.
+Can be started with `dhcps start 0` on interface 0. `dhcps stop` shuts down the dhcpserver.

 ## Client